puppetlabs/puppet-docs/source/puppet/3.7/reference/lang_summary.markdown

 Catalogs are static documents which contain resources and relationships.
 At various stages of a Puppet run, a catalog will be in memory as a Ruby object, transmitted as JSON, and persisted to disk as YAML.
 The catalog format used by this version of Puppet is not documented  and does not have a spec.

-In the standard agent/master architecture, nodes request catalogs from a puppet master server, which compiles and serves them to nodes as needed.
-When running Puppet standalone with puppet apply, catalogs are compiled locally and applied immediately.
+In the standard agent/master architecture, nodes request catalogs from a Puppet master server, which compiles and serves them to nodes as needed.
+When running Puppet standalone with Puppet apply, catalogs are compiled locally and applied immediately.

 Agent nodes cache their most recent catalog.
 If they request a catalog and the master fails to compile one, they will re-use their cached catalog.
 This recovery behavior is governed by the [`usecacheonfailure`][usecacheonfailure] setting in [puppet.conf][config].
 When testing updated manifests, you can save time by turning it off.